ocean-tracking-network/otn_field_reporting_standards/_episodes/01-metadata.md

 ### How to register with the OTN Database

-If you wish to register your project with OTN you can email OTNDC@DAL.CA for assistance.
-We require 3 metadata types: 1) project metadata, 2) instrument deployment metadata and 3) tagging metadata.
+In order to register a project with OTN, we require 3 metadata types:
+1. project metadata
+1. instrument deployment metadata
+1. tagging metadata

 See the templates [here](https://members.oceantrack.org/data/data-collection).
+OTNDC@DAL.CA is the best contact for assistance

 ### What is the benefit of registering with the OTN Database?